post-duif/integration-listmonk-wordpress-plugin/README.md

 # Integration for listmonk mailing list and newsletter service (WordPress plugin)

 This WordPress plugin integrates [listmonk](https://listmonk.app/) with your WordPress / WooCommerce website.
-You can use it to let people subscribe to your newsletter from a form on your website (using WPForms) or you can let people subscribe to your newsletter from the WooCommerce checkout page.
+You can use it to (1) let people subscribe to your newsletter from a form on your website (using WPForms), or (2) you can let people subscribe to your newsletter from the WooCommerce checkout page.
+After a customer pays, their email address and name will be sent to the listmonk mailing list of your choice.

 Using listmonk as an open source newsletter and mailing tool, makes you (1) less dependent on services like Mailchimp, (2) costs less and (3) has no limits on the amounts of emails you can send i.e. per month.